2026 · 05 · 08 · Fri

 Why it matters

-Security researchers now have a formal channel into Anthropic.
-For teams evaluating Claude for enterprise use, an open bug bounty signals a willingness to be held accountable — which eases risk assessment.
-Engineers building on the Claude API benefit indirectly from a more scrutinized ecosystem.
+Researchers get a formal channel, and an open bounty eases enterprise risk assessment.
+Claude API builders benefit indirectly from a more scrutinized ecosystem.

 Claude found 271 unknown Firefox bugs — including 20-year-old ones